Going Balls

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: Frequent ad interruptions between levels can occasionally break the high-speed flow of the experience.
+• ❌ The Bad: Frequent ad interruptions, common in the free-to-play model, can sometimes disrupt the rhythmic flow of the gameplay.

 🛠️ Room for Improvement